alexpulvers/independent-code-review-3/README.md

 1. Does user smoke? => if so - 20 years from lifespan
 2. Does user exercise? => if so + 10 years to lifespan
 3. Does user have family history of heart disease/cancer? => if so - 10 years from lifespan

+Now we have all the information we need from a user